Note

 Best Practices#

-1. Start with ANLS: It’s the standard metric for VLM OCR tasks
+1. Start with ANLS for plain OCR tasks: It’s the standard metric for VLM OCR and is robust to minor transcription errors.

-5. Evaluate on views: Use FiftyOne’s filtering to evaluate specific subsets
+7. Evaluate on views: Use FiftyOne’s filtering to evaluate metric performance on specific subsets (e.g., only samples with a particular label, or samples where ANLS is below a threshold).

 Advanced Usage#